 Next, we have a similar result for the Copeland voting rule parameterized by the number of bribed voters. \begin{theorem} For Copeland, \SBIS is \coWOH, when parameterized by the number of bribed voters. \end{theorem}

 \begin{proof} Let $(\CC,\PP,c,\succ_B,\QQ)$ be an instance of \SBIS for Copeland.
 We give a parameterized reduction from the \WOH \MCI problem.
 Let $(\GG, h)$ be our input instance.
 Without loss of generality, we assume that the number of vertices of each colour is the same and that there are no edges between vertices of the same colour.
-We write $V(\GG)$ to denote the set of $\GG$’s vertices, and $E(\GG)$ to denote the set of $\GG$’s edges.
-Further, for every colour $i \in [h]$, we write $V^{(i)} = \{\vvv^{(i)}_1, \dots , \vvv^{(i)}_q\}$ to denote the set of vertices of colour $i$.
-For each vertex $\vvv$, we write $E(\vvv)$ to denote the set of edges incident to $\vvv$.
-For each vertex $\vvv$, we write $\delta(\vvv)$ to denote its degree, i.e., $\delta(\vvv) = |E(\vvv)|$ and we let $\Delta = max_{u \in V(\GG)} \delta(u)$ be the highest degree of a vertex $\GG$.
+The notation for the vertices, edges, coloured vertices, incident edges, and degree is as defined in \Cref{borda param voters}.
 We form an instance of \SBIS for Copeland as follows.
 We let the candidate set be: